jbakse/compform_site/content/random/index.md

 ### Random Integers

-The `Math.random()` function returns floating point values, but sometimes you want _integers_.
-The `Math.floor()` function will round a number down, chopping off the decimal part.
+The `Math.random()` function returns floating point values, but sometimes you just want integers.
+The `Math.floor()` function will round a number down.

 ```javascript
 // roll a standard die